rahulrajesh23/memorAIze/README.md

 - **Brevity and Precision**: The goal was to keep the prompt concise, avoiding overfitting to specific test scenarios.
 - **Response Format**: Utilized `response_format={"type": "json_object"}` when calling the GPT-4 API to encourage the model to return a stringified JSON object.
 - **Token Management**: Configured `max_tokens` to ensure the GPT-4 output was constrained, preventing the model from processing an excessively high number of tokens.
 - **Privacy Concerns**: This wasn't implemented.
-Depending on the business use case, we could add instructions to protect personally identifiable information (PII)..
+Depending on the business use case, we could add instructions to protect personally identifiable information (PII).
 - **Handling Outliers**: A default response was encoouraged while either the Question or the Context is irrelevant to the other.

 ### Limitations